-Scavenging of H_2O_2 displayed by extracts of plants was dose dependent.
-The total radical scavenging activity (superoxide and hydroxyl radical) of pinus needles was found to be quite significant and showed effective scavenging activity in dose dependent manner and suppressed the production of H_2O_2 at the dose concentration 300 μg/mL which is a characteristic of chainbreaking antioxidants, and has been observed in oxidation of linoleic acid emulsion with extract .
-Flavonoids, phenolic acids and phenolic diterpenes are the examples of phenolic components with antioxidant properties.
-Scavenging of extracts may be characterized to phenolic content which is capable of donation of electron to H_2O_2 , thus nullifying to water.
+Scavenging of H2O2 displayed by extracts of plants was dose dependent.
+The total radical and scavenging activity (superoxide hydroxyl radical) of pinus needles was found to be quite significant and showed effective scavenging activity in dose dependent manner and suppressed the production of H_2O_2 at the dose concentration 300 μg/mL which is a characteristic of chain-breaking antioxidants and has been observed in oxidation of linoleic acid emulsion with extract.
+Flavonoids, phenolic acids and phenolic diterpenes are the examples of components with phenolic antioxidant properties.
+Scavenging of extracts may be characterized to phenolic content, which is capable of donation of electron to H_2O_2 , thus nullifying to water.
 Although reactivity o H_2O_2 is not much, even then it can periodically be cytotoxic by ascending hydroxyl radicals in the cells.
-Expulsion of H_2O_2 by food stuffs is too much necessary [20].
+Expulsion of H2O2 by food stuffs is too much necessary (20).

-The selected herbs have been used traditionally as a remedy for respiratory diseases like bronchitis, sinusitis, tuberculosis and common cold [21] .
-These activities are mostly due to presence of essential oils .
-The results indicates that essential oils and other phyochemicals present in plant extracts has exhibited significant antibacterial activity [Tables 11-12].
-Therefore it is assumed that due to presence of essential oils, phenols and flavonoids.
-Extracts of Pinus needles leaves as well as pinus reins might be good remedy against infection causes by mycobacterium tuberculoses .
-All the tested extracts are antibacterial in nature and results obtained are in accordance with the reported findings [25].
-Due to multidrug resistant strains various bacterial strains new medicines are required to overcome tuberculosis in human of population.
+The selected herbs have been used traditionally as a remedy for respiratory diseases like bronchitis, sinusitis,tuberculosis and common cold (21).
+These activities are mostly due to presence of essential oils.
+The results indicates that essential oils and other phyochemicals present in plant extracts has exhibited significant antibacterial activity (Tables 11- 12).
+Therefore it is assumed that due to presence of essential oils, phenols and flavonoids .
+Extracts of Pinus needles leaves as well as pinus reins might be good remedy against infection causes by mycobacterium tuberculoses.
+All the tested extracts are antibacterial in nature and results obtained are in accordance with the reported findings (25).
+Due to multidrug resistant strains of various bacterial strains new medicines are required to overcome tuberculosis in human population.
 Various plants have some active secondary metabolites those have wide range of application against such human disorders.
-There is need of continuous development of new and efficient methods to determine the susceptibility of isolates of mycobacterium tuberculosis in search for new novel antimycobacterium agents from natural products of plants sources.
-Therefore in present study various solvents extracts of pinus needles leaves have provide remarkable anti mycobacterium activities indicating its usefulness control aliments of tuberculosis in human population [26].
-Tuberculosis (TB) is an infectious disease mostly caused by mycobacterium tuberculosis mostly affects on lung but some cases also affects other parts of body.
-According to literature about one- third of world population is suffering TB, that is increasing at rate of 1 % per years [19].
+There is need of continuous development of new and efficient methods to determine the susceptibility of isolates of mycobacterium tuberculosis in search for new novel antimycobacterial agents from natural products of plants sources.
+Therefore, in present study various solvents extracts of needles leaves pinus have provide remarkable anti mycobacterium activities indicating its usefulness control aliments of tuberculosis in human population (26).
+Tuberculosis (TB) is an infectious disease mostly caused by mycobacterium tuberculosis mostly effects on lungs but some cases also effect other parts of body.
+According to literature about one-third of world population is suffering TB, that is increasing at rate of 1 % per years (19).

 Practice for uses of pinus needles leaves as antimicrobial agent is taking since many decades.
-It was reported by many research workers that smell of pinus needles are important for respirator tract system [20].
-According to results of anti mycobacterium activity of pinus needles were proposing.
-The increasing incidence of infectious diseases, severe side effects related to the intake of many antibiotics and the development of antibiotic resistance substantiate the growing interest in the identification of new antimicrobial compounds, both natural and synthetic agents [24].
+It was reported by many research workers that smell of pinus needles are important for respiratory tract system (20).
+According to results of anti-mycobacterium activity of pinus needles were proposing.
+The increasing incidence of infectious diseases, severe side effects related to the intake of many antibiotics and the development of antibiotic resistance substantiate the growing interest in the identification of new antimicrobial compounds, both natural and synthetic agents (24).